jzerbe/jzerbe.github.com/_posts/2018-01-27-whistler-blackcomb.md

 > If the combined weight of the ski bag and boot bag is over 50 pounds (23 kg), applicable overweight charges apply.

 In reality as long as you have a snowboard bag that is not over 50 pounds, they don't really care.
-On top of that, I run the [United MileagePlus Explorer Business Card](https://creditcards.chase.com/small-business-credit-cards/united-mileageplus-explorer-business), so I have not had to pay checked bag fees ... ever.
+On top of that, I run the [United MileagePlus Explorer card](https://www.referyourchasecard.com/215n/MXIDKJM0TW), so I have not had to pay checked bag fees ... ever.

 If you have a large enough crew, get a van rental, like <https://whistlervan.com/collections/private-shuttle-for-group-booking>.